GEO World Magazine

 Eastern Region Vice President

-Blake Davis joined The GEO Group in 2013 after completing a 25 year career with the Federal Bureau of Prisons.
-As GEO’s Vice President of Operations, Mr. Davis works with GEO’s regional and facility staff to ensure facilities operating at optimal levels to guarantee client satisfaction.
+Blake Davis joined The GEO Group in 2013 after completing a 25-year career with the Federal Bureau of Prisons.
+After serving as Vice President of Operations at GEO's corporate office for approximately two years, he was promoted to GEO’s Eastern Regional Vice President where he currently oversees 23 facilities with a capacity of more than 30,000 beds and nearly 6,000 authorized staff positions.
+In managing GEO's largest business unit, he works closely with corporate staff to ensure facilities are operating at optimal levels to guarantee exceptional performance and client satisfaction.

 Mr. Davis was continuously promoted to positions of increasing responsibility with the Bureau, including:

-Associate Warden – FCI Milan, MI; Federal Medical Center, Rochester MN;
+Associate Warden – FCI Milan, MI and Federal Medical Center, Rochester MN;

 Deputy Assistant Director, Correctional Programs Division

-Warden – FCI Englewood, CO; USP Florence, CO
+Warden – FCI Englewood, CO and USP Florence, CO

 Mr. Davis was selected as Assistant Director for the Bureau in February 2012.
-In this capacity, he directed agency operations and security functions, and significant branches impacting inmate management and programs.
+In this capacity, he directed agency operations and security functions on both the secure and community sides of the agency, as well as significant branches impacting inmate management and programs.
 Included within his division were correctional services operations, security and emergency planning, investigative and intelligence functions, counter-terrorism initiatives, and gang management efforts.
 Mr. Davis oversaw critical operations such as Witness Security and Victim Witness operations, unit and case management functions, Inmate Designations and Sentence Computation Center, female offender programs, and mental health services.
 Mr. Davis was also responsible for the oversight of 250 residential reentry centers and home detention operations with over 12,000 inmates, 14 private prison contracts with a population of over 29,000 inmates, and all Bureau reentry initiatives.
+Upon his retirement in September of 2013, he was awarded the Bureau's Distinguished Service Medal for exceptionally meritorious service to the agency.

 Mr. Davis is a native of Fairmont, Minnesota.
 He holds a Bachelor’s degree in Criminal Justice and Psychology from Gustavus Adolphus College in St. Peter, Minnesota.